mathewvallejo/av_theremin_gsoc/av_Camera_Calibration_Preprocess/README.md

 ## Notes

 - Chessboard calibration is sufficient for lens distortion and intrinsic calibration.
-For future stereo 3D reconstruction, ChArUco may be worth adding later.
+For future stereo 3D reconstruction, ArUco may be worth adding later.
 - All scripts use proper `main()` guards and are safe to import as modules without side effects.
 - See `docs/HOW_TO_USE_WITH_STAGE2.md` and `docs/HOW_TO_USE_WITH_STAGE3.md` for cross-stage wiring.